dhakadfoody/dhakadfoody/_posts/2017-08-25-boondi-ladoo.md

 **Boondi** is a Rajasthani snack food made from sweetened, fried chickpea flour (Gram flour).
 Being very sweet, it can only be stored for a week or so.

-Let's checkout the recipe of making delicious Boondi Laddus
+Let's checkout the recipe of making delicious Boondi Laddus:

 ### Steps to follow to prepare Boondi Laddu